JakeSteam/blog-programming/_drafts/2025-10-11-automating-steam-trading-cards.md

 ---
-title: How to automate farming & selling of Steam Trading Cards
+title: A detailed guide to automated farming & selling of Steam Trading Cards for free money!
-image: /assets/images/banners/
+image: /assets/images/banners/steam-cards-banner.png
 tags:
   - Steam
   - Automation
 ---

-Steam Trading Cards have been out for a _long_ time (launched in 2011!), but you probably didn't realise you likely have tens of games with earning potential just sitting in your library!
+Steam Trading Cards have been out for a _long_ time (they launched in 2011!), but you probably didn't realise you likely have tens of games with earning potential just sitting in your library!
 Here's how to earn the cards, and sell them.

 ## What are cards?